 The Appliance Shuffle: Where Everything Belongs

-I used to think my countertops had no choice but to be cluttered.
-After all, where else was I supposed to keep my coffee maker, air fryer, blender, food processor, toaster, and microwave?
+I used to think my kitchen surfaces had no choice but to be cluttered.
+After all, where else was I supposed to keep the coffee maker, air fryer, blender, food processor, toaster, and microwave?
 (Yes, I really had all of those out at once.)
+But the real problem wasn’t a lack of space—it was not knowing how to organize kitchen appliances properly.

 The Three-Category Rule for Kitchen Appliances